How to Fix F4E1 error — heating fault on Whirlpool WED8000DW (Electric)

 Common Symptoms & Causes

-These symptoms typically point to an F4E1 heating fault on your Whirlpool WED8000DW electric dryer.
+If you’re encountering an F4E1 heating fault on your Whirlpool WED8000DW electric dryer, watch for these symptoms:

-This fault is most commonly caused by a failed heating element, a blown thermal fuse, or a faulty high-limit thermostat — components that wear out over time or fail due to restricted airflow.
+This fault is most commonly caused by a failed heating element, a blown thermal fuse, or a faulty high-limit thermostat.
+Each of these components can wear out over time or fail due to restricted airflow.

 Safety First